-Showcase for Teaching Innovation and Reinvention (STIR)
+Showcase of Teaching Innovation and Reinvention (STIR)

 We don't get to see each other in the classroom, but that's where some of our greatest intellectual energy comes to life.
-Come share and grow your practice by joining faculty colleagues at a teaching showcase.
-Stop by any time throughout the day as several panels will feature specific topics followed by informal discussion amongst presenters and colleagues.

 Format for STIR